MarcHarnist/Light/README.md

 I am working on root / engine / models /
 I create a new file that is abble to open, read and display the web application configuration file in an html page, by copying an other model created this month.
 This configuration file, specific to each application, is stored in the repertory "public".
 So, it will be easy to upgrade the website engine in a new version, just in upload the repertory "engine" and not touch the repertory "public".
 So, the web application design, images, and all its specific files wont be destroyed.

+Add a new line useless here to test git rallback

 # Light
 Marc L. Harnist
 Plan: Models / View / Controllers en PHP et POO.